nicholasgalante1997/mint/data/patterns/predictable-try-in-javascript.md

 # Foreward

-This article is going to discuss exception handling in javascript (and also typescript), and then approach several code smells that could be easily associated with conventional try-catch blocks in production applications.
+This article is going to discuss exception handling in javascript (well, typescript), and then approach several code smells that could be easily associated with conventional try-catch blocks in production applications.
 I'll then offer an alternative pattern based on the Java or Rust 'Option' concept.

 # Error Handling in Javascript